Sunbury, Victoria: Politics

 Sunbury is represented by Cr Trevor Dance, Cr Jarrod Bell and Cr Steve (Jack) Medcraft in the Jacksons Creek Ward of the City of Hume.
 At State level, Sunbury is in the Electoral district of Sunbury, represented by Josh Bull.
-Federally, Sunbury is located in the Division of McEwen, represented by Rob Mitchell.
+Federally, Sunbury is located in the Division of Hawke, represented by Sam Rae.

+Events

+In 2023, Sunbury was the epicentre to a magnitude-4 earthquake, which was felt by residents from Tasmania to New South Wales.